giladturok/CleanCV/README.md

 **:art: Easy Customization**: Change colors, sections, and styling without breaking anything

-**:books: Smart Publications**: Your `.bib` file automatically becomes a formatted publication list with special formatting features
+**:books: Smart Publications**: Your `.bib` file automatically becomes a formatted publication list with your name highlighted in bold and joint first-authors marked with an asterisk (*)

 **:memo: Commented Style File**: `CleanCV.sty` is well-commented for easy understanding and modification

 **:email: Contact Integration**: Professional contact bar with icons for email, GitHub, LinkedIn, Google Scholar

-**:page_facing_up: Dual Mode**: Generate both comprehensive CVs and condensed resumes from the same document
+**:page_facing_up: CV/Resume Dual Mode**: Generate both comprehensive CVs and condensed resumes from the same document

 **:zap: Two-Command System**: `\cvblock` for detailed entries, `\cvitem` for simple lists — that's all you need to learn